 Set Current Location

 Marktkirche, a classic example of Neo-Gothic architecture, was built in Hanover's central marketplace for the working people of the region.
 It stood tall throughout the centuries, and its style was often mimicked.
 When the original was leveled as a result of a series of World War II bombing raids, it was rebuilt exactly as it had been before.
-Celebrated artist Gerhard Marcks, well-known for his war-memorial work all over Germany, contributed to the rebuilt Marktkirche's new portal.
+Celebrated artist Gerhard Marcks, well-known for his war-memorial work all over Germany, contributed to the rebuilt Marktkirche's new facade.

 Once the home of Gottfried Wilhem Leibniz.
 Built in 1499 this ancient renaissance house is a jewel from the 16th Century and is worth a visit if you're in Hanover.
 Located in the Holzmarkt area, it houses beautiful pictures like Judith with the head of Holofernes, Adam and Eva under the tree and David and Goliath.
 The present day house is a replica as the original one was destroyed in World War II bombing.
 It was rebuilt in the present location in 1981.
 The house features a baroque facade and symbolizes regional architectural styles of the period.
 It's truly a fabulous place to visit if you decide to travel to Hanover.